funnelfiasco/guac-scripts/README.md

 ## License

-This project is licensed under the [GNU General Public License version 3](LICENSE).
+This project is licensed under the [copyleft-next 0.3.1 license](LICENSE).

 ## Contributing